-this poke recipe is made with high-grade tuna, avocado and seaweeds.
-Fresh & simple, it is a staple dish in Hawaii and has topped the food trends for the last couple of years.
+This poke recipe is made with high-grade tuna, avocado and seaweeds.
+This is a fresh and simple staple dish in Hawaii.

 2 teaspoons dried Wakame fronds